Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data

-While the application of the search algorithm for spatio-temporal filtering is trivial, interesting conclusions can already be drawn on the basis of the proportion of the remaining relevant intersecting trajectories dataset.
-Since the datasets provide a classification regarding the respective RU types (cars, trucks, pedestrians, and bicyclists), high-level scenario categories relevant from the viewpoint of proving the safety of an ADS can be defined as ego-to-vehicle~(e-to-v) scenarios, ego-to-pedestrian~(e-to-p) scenarios, and ego-to-bicyclist~(e-to-b) scenarios.
-For the example of the Bendplatz traffic space, it is found that on average about 4\% of pedestrians, 14\% of vehicles, and 15\% of bicyclists remain within the dataset for the subsequent process steps.
-These numerical values may serve as an indication of the combination of external risk to which the various RU types are exposed and internal RU type specific risk tolerance.
-In addition, this gives a hint on the required amount of recordings, since even with the conservative parametrization performed, most of the original amount of data is classified as not relevant for the task at hand.
+While the application of the search algorithm for spatiotemporal filtering is trivial, conclusions can already be drawn based on the proportion of the remaining relevant intersecting trajectories dataset.
+Since the datasets provide a classification regarding the respective road user types (cars, trucks, pedestrians, and bicyclists), high-level scenario categories relevant from the viewpoint of proving the safety of an ADS-equipped vehicle can be defined as ego-to-vehicle (e-to-v) scenarios, ego-to-pedestrian (e-to-p) scenarios, and ego-to-bicyclist (e-to-b) scenarios.
+For the example of Bendplatz traffic space, on average about 4\% of pedestrians, 14\% of vehicles, and 15\% of bicyclists remain within the dataset for the subsequent process steps.
+Since a higher proportion of remaining road user types represents a higher proportion of scenarios below the PET threshold~$t_{\text{PET}}$, these numerical values may serve as an indication for the combination of external risk to which the various road user types are exposed and internal road user type-specific risk tolerance.
+In addition, this gives a hint on the required number of recordings since even with the conservative parametrization performed, most of the original amount of data is classified as not relevant for the exemplary application.